 Assessment Methodology

-Scientific foundations and technical implementation of our cognitive evaluation system
+Scientific foundations and technical implementation of our cognitive assessment system

-Our assessment protocol combines classical psychometric theory with modern computational techniques to deliver clinically-relevant cognitive profiling in an accessible digital format.
+Our assessment protocol combines classical psychometric theory with modern computational techniques to deliver clinically relevant cognitive profiles in an accessible digital format.

 Theoretical Framework

-The test architecture is rooted in two foundational models of intelligence research:
+The test architecture is grounded in two foundational models of intelligence research:

 • Raven's Progressive Matrices: Our visual-spatial reasoning tasks are directly inspired by John C. Raven's seminal work on fluid intelligence (Gf).
-These culture-fair items minimize language bias and assess abstract reasoning capacity.
+These culturally fair items minimize linguistic bias and assess abstract reasoning capacity.

-1. Difficulty Stratification: Questions are pre-calibrated as Easy (1 point), Medium (2 points), or Hard (3 points) based on pilot data from 50,000+ test-takers.
+1. Difficulty Stratification: Questions are pre-calibrated as Easy (1 point), Medium (2 points), or Hard (3 points) based on pilot data from over 50,000 participants.

-2. Balanced Selection: Each assessment draws 10 items from each tier (30 total), randomized to prevent memorization across sessions.
+2. Balanced Selection: Each assessment draws 10 items from each level (30 total), randomized to prevent memorization across sessions.

 3. Weighted Scoring: Correct responses are weighted by difficulty, creating a performance curve that maps to IQ via Gaussian distribution (μ=100, σ=15).

-Technical Note: The adaptive algorithm adjusts the scoring curve to account for guessing probability on multiple-choice items, applying a correction factor similar to Rasch modeling.
+Technical Note: The adaptive algorithm adjusts the scoring curve to account for chance probability on multiple-choice items, applying a correction factor similar to Rasch modeling.

 Raw scores are transformed into standardized IQ metrics through a multi-stage process: